idroz/mesmer/docs/index.md

 # Mezmer

+If you enjoy using Mezmer, consider [buying me a coffee](https://ko-fi.com/iad_draws) - it's greatly appreciated!

 **Immersive Real-Time OP-XY Audio Visualization**

 Mezmer is real-time audio visualization application designed to bring your OP sound experiences to life.
 It captures audio input from a connected device and translates it into dynamic visual patterns, making it perfect for music enthusiasts, DJs, and sound designers.